 - Check the Circumvesuviana web site for current schedules.

 Bus from Sorrento to Amalfi Coast TownsThe bus leaves from near the Sorrento train station to connect to other Amalfi Coast towns.

-Trains from Naples to Salerno for Eastern Amalfi CoastTo reach Eastern Amalfi Coast towns such as Amalfi, Positano, Praiano and Ravello it may be more convenient to continue on a regular train from Naples (see above) and then take a bus from Salerno.
+Trains from Naples to Salerno for Eastern Amalfi CoastTo reach Eastern Amalfi Coast towns such as Amalfi, Positano, Praiano and Ravello, continue on a regular train from Naples (see above) and then take a bus from Salerno.
 During summer season ferries run from Salerno to Amalfi, Minori, and Positano.
 See TravelMar for ferry schedules.

 Bus from Naples Airport to SorrentoA bus goes directly from Naples Airport to Sorrento three times a day.

 How to Get to Sorrento and Amalfi Coast by CarYou may want a car if you're staying in one of the Amalfi Peninsula's small villages.
 To drive from Rome, take the A1 Autostrada (toll road) to Naples, then the A3 autostrada.
 (See Interactive Autostrada Map).